bob-collective/bob/docs/docs/learn/builder-guides/bridged-btc-gas-fee/index.md

 ---
 sidebar_position: 3
-sidebar_label: BTC as Gas
+sidebar_label: Pay Fees with BTC
 ---

+# Pay Fees with BTC

-# wBTC, tBTC, and other ERC-20 as Gas Token
+## wBTC, tBTC, and other ERC-20 as Gas Token

 On Ethereum rollups, gas fees need to be paid in ETH as the base currency.
 While a rollup can in theory choose to use their gas token, part of the gas fees on the rollup are used on Ethereum to pay for data availability.